-I am privileged to have been an elected member of the Co-operative Group for many years including previously chairing the South East Regional Board during which time I championed co-operative values and principles at all levels.
-I have been a local councillor and am currently involved in the development of Adur Co-operative Local Forum where I am committed to improving links between the stores and the community to develop member participation.
+I am privileged to have been involved with the Co-op for many years, always championing co-operative values and principles.
+I have been a local councillor and am currently involved in the development of Adur Co-operative Local Forum, where I am committed to improving links between the stores and the community to develop member participation.

 I live in Folkestone, Kent.
-I am currently an LGV driver at our West Thurrock Depot where I have been for the past 18 months.
-Previous to this I was a Store Manager for 10 years.
-I have served on the Area Committee for 4 years.
-I also sit as the Chair of a charity trust which I have held for 10 years and am pleased and proud the work we do with young people.
-As a Council Member it is my role to hold the Board to account and make sure our Values and Principles are alive in our business.
+I am currently an LGV driver at our West Thurrock Depot.
+Previously, I was a store manager for 10 years.
+I also sit as the chair of a charity trust, which I have held for 10 years and am pleased and proud of the work we do with young people.
+As a Council Member, it's my role to hold the Board to account and make sure our values and principles are alive in our business.

-Tricia Davies (Senate member)
+Tricia Davies (Senate)

-My introduction to the Co-operative movement was through the Woodcraft Folk.
-I have been a co-op member since 1963, and have been active in the democratic structures of the co-op ever since.
+My introduction to the co-operative movement was through the Woodcraft Folk.
+I have been a Co-op member since 1963, and have been active in the democratic structures of the Co-op ever since.

 My working life includes local government (personnel), and General Secretary of the Woodcraft Folk, promoting co-operative values and internationalism.

-My areas of expertise/ special interest are encouraging participation by young people, diversity issues, ethical sourcing/ fair trade and environmental issues.
+My areas of expertise/ special interest are encouraging participation by young people, diversity issues, ethical sourcing/Fairtrade and environmental issues.

 Hi, I'm Debbie.
 I'm from Chandlers Ford in Hampshire and I love our community.
 I've been a Guide Leader for 5 years.
 It's amazing watching girls grow in confidence as they tackle activities they thought they couldn't achieve.
 I chair the executive committee for my son's Scouts group and am chair of governors at our local school.